marianogappa/ostinato/README.md

 ...♜....    ........    ........    ........    ........    ........    ........
 ```

-### Import game from any known notation, without specifying which one
+### Importing a game from any known notation, without specifying which one
 ```
 it("should parse the same game in different notations") {
       val pgn =